PatelBhargavP/Ticket-Management-System/README.md

 ### 🔒 4.
 Authentication & Session Handling

 - Use getSession or useSession from next-auth/react.
-- Use proxy (middleware) to check for the authentication for pages configured in `config` matcher.
-The proxy runs before requests are completed and can redirect or modify responses.
-Note: Next.js 16 uses "proxy" file convention instead of "middleware".
+- Use middleware (`middleware.ts`) to check for the authentication for pages configured in `config` matcher.
+The middleware runs before requests are completed and can redirect or modify responses.
 - We are using `getServerSession` with `authOptions` to get access to user details in server components or functions.

 ### 💅 5.
 UI Responsiveness and Accessibility